Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 ### Source 4: Aggregation Bias (Priority: 🟡 High)
 **What It Is:** Using one model for diverse populations without customization

-**Example:** Using same medical diagnostic AI for all ethnicities when disease presentation varies
+**Example:** Using the same medical diagnostic AI for all ethnicities when disease presentation varies

 **Why It's High Priority:** Reduces effectiveness for minority populations